JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 set_variables([:x, :y], order=10)
 ```

-Similarly, numbered variables are also available by specifying a single
+Similarly, subindexed variables are also available by specifying a single
 variable name and the optional keyword argument `numvars`:

 ```@repl userguide